PUBLICATION ETHICS AND MALPRACTICE STATEMENT

 OBLIGATIONS OF THE EDITORIAL BOARD

 The Editorial Board of Bulgarian Ethnology bears the sole right and responsibility for deciding which of the articles submitted to the journal should be published or rejected.
 The Editors should be conscious of the fact that publishing the respective work is a legal act having a great importance for both scholars and their audience.
 The decisions on publishing or rejecting articles are based on the peer reviewers’ appraisals; on the journal’s publishing policy; on the requirements in force regarding copyright infringement and plagiarism.

 The Editorial Board evaluates the manuscripts submitted solely for their intellectual and scholar content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political stances of the authors.

 Disclosure and conflict of interest

-A member of the Editorial Board must not use in his/her own research unpublished materials and scientific ideas disclosed in a submitted manuscript without the explicit written consent of the author.
+A member of the Editorial Board should not use in his/her own research unpublished materials and scientific ideas disclosed in a submitted manuscript without the explicit written consent of the author.
 Privileged information comprised by the manuscripts must be kept confidential and not used for personal advantage.
 Members of the Editorial Board should rescue themselves from considering manuscripts in which they have conflicts of interest resulting from competitive or collaborative relationships with any of the authors or institutions connected to the manuscript.

 Involvement and cooperation in investigations

 The Editorial Board of Bulgarian Ethnology should take needed measures, when complaints, claims and disagreements regarding a submitted manuscript or published paper have been presented.
-Generally measures include contacting the author of the manuscript or paper and giving a due reply to the respective complaint.
+Generally, measures include contacting the author of the manuscript or paper and giving a due reply to the respective complaint.
 When necessary that may also include further communications to competent institutions and research bodies.
-Any complaint should be taken into consideration by the Editorial Board rejecting or upholding it via publishing a note about the corrections made in the text under question, etc. Every reported act of unethical publishing behaviour must be taken into account with the due concern, even if it is discovered years after publication.
+Any complaint should be taken into consideration by the Editorial Board rejecting or upholding it via publishing a note about the corrections made in the text under question, etc. Every reported act of unethical publishing behaviour should be taken into account with the due concern, even if it is discovered years after publication.